crashoverride777/swifty-ads/README.md

     showInterAd() { ....

 and add more cases to the switch statement to match your total custom Ads you want to show.
+If you dont use custom ads you can comment out the whole block of  code after the 2 guard statements at the beginning of the method.

 - To remove Banner Ads, for example during gameplay
 ```swift